Women Employment Program

 category of “sex” was added as a protected category from unlawful discrimination

-our planet and our communities.
-At VA, we believe it is important to celebrate
+and contributions to our planet and our communities.
+At VA, we believe it is important

-the achievements of the suffrage movement and know that the larger fight for
+to celebrate the achievements of the suffrage movement and know that the larger

 In VA, where both equality and inclusion of both employees and the Veterans they

 serve are of utmost importance, there is still room for improvement.
 As of May 31,

 2012, women represent 59.48 percent of the overall VA workforce.
 Although this may

 seem like a large number, it remains 5.37 percent below the National Relevant Civilian